ACEnglish/wordlexp/README.md

 As a bioinformatician, I thought it'd be fun to dig in and use my data-science training to find the best starting word.

-Like most projects, this turned into a much bigger thing that I imagined, and there are interesting patterns that I'll continue to explore.
-But, let's get to the answer for now.
+But after my whole Saturday was spent looking at Digrams, and PCAs, and logo plots, I got tired and decided to just brute force the search.

-# What is the 'best word'
+# What is the 'best word'?
 One thing that's bugged me about these best word conversations is what's 'BEST' hasn't been defined.
 The way I see it, there's two ways a starting word can be good.

-1. Speed - The number of guesses, on average, that a starting word takes to get to the answer
+1. Speed - The number of guesses, ON AVERAGE, that a starting word takes to get to the answer
-2. Loss - The number of rounds, on average, that a starting word does not find the answer
+2. Loss - The number of rounds, ON AVERAGE, that a starting word does not find the answer

 # On Average?
-Yes.
 I've made a 'random' guesser that will play Wordle for us.
 This bot is probably above average in skill because it knows every possible 5 letter answer word and plays Wordle's hard mode perfectly.
 It looks at the space of valid, possible words and randomly picks one to be its next guess.
+To get the tables below, I had the bot use every valid word as it's first guess and then play with every valid word as the answer three times.
+That comes out to ~7.5 million games of Wordle, which took about 5 hours on 16 cores.

 # Sure.
 Average enough.
 So what's the best word!?